 1. You know the seller’s market is booming and you want in

-Let’s start with one of the most obvious reasons to sell: You’re eager to make a profit on your property.
+Let’s start with one of the most obvious reasons to sell: You’re eager to make a profit on your real estate investment.

 You need to gauge the key indicators of a strong market, explains Allen Shayanfekr, CEO and co-founder of Sharestates, an online real estate investment company.
 You may also want to have a peek at these property companies with turnkey investments site for a high return real estate opportunities!

 A few signals that my friend from Bitcoin Motion mentioned: The price per square foot in your area is increasing, the amount of time properties stay on the market is decreasing, and you’ve noticed an uptick in brokerage activity in your neighborhood.
 (If you’re situated in an especially hot neighborhood, you might even get a letter or a knock on the door from a listing agent who wants to help you get in on the action).

 “If any of these are true in your area,” Shayanfekr says, “think about selling up.”